-- (b) financial, commercial, scientific or technical information, other than trade secrets, the disclosure of which is likely to cause harm to the commercial or financial interests of such person; - (c) information of which the disclosure could reasonably be expected- - to put the person at a disadvantage in contractual or other negotiations; or uı
+- (b) financial, commercial, scientific or technical information, other than trade secrets, the disclosure of which is likely to cause harm to the commercial or financial interests of such person; - (c) information of which the disclosure could reasonably be expected- - (i) to put the person at a disadvantage in contractual or other negotiations; or - (ii) to prejudice the person in commercial competition; - (d) the names of prospective employees; and - (e) business plans of a licensee.

-- (ii) to prejudice the person in commercial competition; - (d) the names of prospective employees; and - (e) business plans of a licensee. - (5) A determination of confidentiality may not be made in respect of a document or information that is in the public domain or is required to be disclosed by operation of law or a court order.
+(5) A determination of confidentiality may not be made in respect of a document or information that is in the public domain or is required to be disclosed by operation of law or a court order.".

-- 7. Section 5 of the principal Act is hereby amended- - (a) by the substitution for subsection (1) of the following subsection:

-"(1) [The Council consists of seven councillors appointed by the - "(1) [The Council consists of seven councillors appointed by the President on the recommendation of the National Assembly according to the following principles, namely- - (a) participation by the public in the nomination process; - (b) transparency and openness; and - (c) the publication of a shortlist of candidates for appointment, with due regard to subsection (3) and section 6.]
-The Council consists of a chairperson and eight other councillors appointed by the Minister by notice in the Gazette."; - (b) by the insertion after subsection (1) of the following subsections: - "(1A) (a) Whenever it is necessary to appoint a chairperson or other councillor, the National Assembly must, after drawing up terms of reference and inviting nominations for panellists, appoint an independent and impartial selection panel consisting of five persons who have an understanding of issues relating to the electronic communications and postal sectors. - (b) The panel must consist of- - (i) a person with knowledge and experience from the industry: - (ii) a person with a legal background and knowledge of the ICT sector: - (iii) an academic in the field of electronic communications; - (iv) a representative from the labour sector; and - (v) a representative of consumer interests. - (c) The names and terms of reference of persons on the selection panel must be published by the Minister by notice in the Gazette. - (1B) The selection panel contemplated in subsection (1A) must- - (a) at least 60 days prior to the last day of service of a councillor, invite the public to nominate candidates for appointment to the Council in a newspaper circulating nationally, publish a shortlist and conduct interviews; and - (b) submit to the Minister a list of names of suitable candidates consisting of at least one and a half times the number of councillors to be appointed. - (1C) The Minister must recommend to the National Assembly, from the list contemplated in paragraph (b), persons whom he or she proposes to appoint to serve on the Council. - (ID) If the National Assembly is not satisfied that the persons recommended for appointment by the Minister comply with subsection (3), the National Assembly may request the Minister to review his or her recommendation. - (1E) Following approval by the National Assembly of the Minister's recommendation for appointment the Minister must appoint the chairperson or other councillor and publish the names in the Gazette. - (1F) The selection panel will be automatically dissolved when the | 30 appointment is published in the Gazette in terms of subsection (1).";

-- (c) by the substitution for subsection (2) of the following subsections: - "(2) (a) [The President must appoint one of the councillors as chairperson of the Council.]
+7. Section 5 of the principal Act is hereby amended - (a) by the substitution for subsection (1) of the following subsection: 15 "(1) [The Council consists of seven councillors appointed by the President on the recommendation of the National Assembly according to the following principles, namely-(a) participation by the public in the nomination process; 20 (b) transparency and openness; and (c) the publication of a shortlist of candidates for appointment, with due regard to subsection (3) and section 6.]
+The Council consists of a chairperson and eight other councillors appointed by the Minister, by notice in the Gazette."; (b) by the insertion after subsection (1) of the following subsections: 25 "(1A) (a) Whenever it is necessary to appoint a chairperson or other councillor, the Minister must appoint an independent and impartial selection panel consisting of seven persons who have an understanding of issues relating to the electronic communications and postal sectors. (b) The panel must consist of-30 (i) a person with knowledge and experience from the industry; (ii) a person with a legal background and knowledge of the ICT sector: (iii) an academic in the field of electronic communications; (iv) a representative from the labour sector; 35 (v) a representative of consumer interests; and (vi) two representatives from Parliament. (c) The names and terms of reference of persons on the selection panel must be published by the Minister by notice in the Gazette.
+(1B) The selection panel contemplated in subsection (1A) must-40 (a) at least 60 days prior to the last day of service of a councillor, invite the public to nominate candidates for appointment to the Council in not less than two newspapers circulating nationally; (b) submit to the Minister a list of suitable candidates at least one and a half times the number of councillors to be appointed.
+45 (1C) If the Minister is not satisfied that the persons recommended by the panel do not comply with subsection (3), the Minister may request the panel to review its recommendations.
+(1D) The selection panel will be automatically dissolved when the appointment is published in the Gazette in terms of subsection (1)."; 50 (c) by the substitution for subsection (2) of the following subsections: (2) (a) [The President must appoint one of the councillors as chairperson of the Council.]
 The chairperson must, in writing, appoint a councillor as acting chairperson to perform the functions of the chairperson in his or her absence.

-(b) [In the absence of the chairperson, the remaining councillors must from their number elect an acting chairperson, who, while he or she so acts, may perform all the functions of the chairperson.]
-Where the chairperson is unable to make an appointment, the remaining councillors must from their number elect an acting Chairperson."; and
+55 (b) [In the absence of the chairperson, the remaining councillors must from their number elect an acting chairperson, who, while he or she so acts, may perform all the functions of the chairperson.]
+Where the chairperson is unable to make an appointment, the remaining councillors must from their number elect an acting chairperson."; and 60